mmanley29/fighter/DISCUSSIONS.md

 updates: I (Choi) made github working with my computer.
 I will upload instruction how to link local repository
 	to the main repository Mathew created.
 My instruction is based on Windows.

+date: 11.10.2020 (zoom discussion)

+summary: Kayleigh and Choi both installed arcarde.
+Choi was able to open the window on mac but not on Windows.
+       command to download arcade library on Windows "py - m pip install arcade" command to download arcadd library on Mac "pip3 install arcade"